NREL/EnergyPlus/design/FY2021/SeparateDesignAndControlVariablesFiles/DesignDocSeparateDesignAndControlVariables.md

 ##### *Modified object* - `ZoneHVAC:LowTemperatureRadiant:VariableFlow` ####

-All of the fields in `ZoneHVAC:LowTemperatureRadiant:VariableFlow:Design` will be removed from the `ZoneHVAC:LowTemperatureRadiant:VariableFlow` objects.
+All of the fields in the new `ZoneHVAC:LowTemperatureRadiant:VariableFlow:Design` will be removed from the old `ZoneHVAC:LowTemperatureRadiant:VariableFlow` object.
 Additionally, we add the following field and description:

 *Field: Design object*

 This field cannot be blank, and it should point to one  `ZoneHVAC:LowTemperatureRadiant:VariableFlow:Design` object.

-##### *New object* - `ZoneHVAC:LowTemperatureRadiant:Design` ####
+##### *New object* - `ZoneHVAC:LowTemperatureRadiant:ConstantFlow:Design` ####

-This `ZoneHVAC:LowTemperatureRadiant:Design` object is referenced in the `ZoneHVAC:LowTemperatureRadiant:VariableFlow` and `ZoneHVAC:LowTemperatureRadiant:ConstantFlow` objects and provide additional design parameters to them.
-Multiple `ZoneHVAC:LowTemperatureRadiant:VariableFlow` and `ZoneHVAC:LowTemperatureRadiant:ConstantFlow` can be mapped to a single `ZoneHVAC:LowTemperatureRadiant:Design` object.
+This `ZoneHVAC:LowTemperatureRadiant:ConstantFlow:Design` object is referenced in the `ZoneHVAC:LowTemperatureRadiant:ConstantFlow`  object.
+Multiple `ZoneHVAC:LowTemperatureRadiant:ConstantFlow`  objects can be mapped to a single `ZoneHVAC:LowTemperatureRadiant:ConstantFlow:Design` object.

 *Field: Name*
-*Field: Temperature Control Type*
 *Field: Fluid to Radiant Surface Heat Transfer Model*
 *Field: Hydronic Tubing Inside Diameter*
 *Field: Hydronic Tubing Outside Diameter*
 *Field: Hydronic Tubing Conductivity*
+*Field: Temperature Control Type*
+*Field: Setpoint Control Type*
+*Field: Heating Design Capacity Method*
+*Field: Heating Design Capacity Per Floor Area*
+*Field: Fraction of Autosized Heating Design Capacity*
+*Field: Heating Control Throttling Range*
+*Field: Heating Control Temperature Schedule Name*
+*Field: Cooling Design Capacity Method*
+*Field: Cooling Design Capacity Per Floor Area*
+*Field: Fraction of Autosized Cooling Design Capacity*
+*Field: Cooling Control Throttling Range*
+*Field: Cooling Control Temperature Schedule Name*
 *Field: Condensation Control Type*
 *Field: Condensation Control Dewpoint Offset*
 *Field: Changeover Delay Time Period Schedule*

-##### *Modified objects* - `ZoneHVAC:LowTemperatureRadiant:VariableFlow` and  `ZoneHVAC:LowTemperatureRadiant:ConstantFlow` ####
+##### *Modified object* - `ZoneHVAC:LowTemperatureRadiant:ConstantFlow` ####

-All of the fields in `ZoneHVAC:LowTemperatureRadiant:Design` will be removed from `ZoneHVAC:LowTemperatureRadiant:VariableFlow` and  `ZoneHVAC:LowTemperatureRadiant:ConstantFlow` objects.
+All of the fields in the new `ZoneHVAC:LowTemperatureRadiant:ConstantFlow:Design` will be removed from the  old`ZoneHVAC:LowTemperatureRadiant:ConstantFlow` object.
 Additionally, we add the following field and description:

 *Field: Design object*

-This field cannot be blank, and it should point to one of the `ZoneHVAC:LowTemperatureRadiant:Design` objects.
+This field cannot be blank, and it should point to one  `ZoneHVAC:LowTemperatureRadiant:ConstantFlow:Design` object.

 #### ZoneHVAC:Baseboard:RadiantConvective Objects